Er-Hardik-Vasava/mern-mitroo-blog/README.md

-# Blogging Platform
+# mitrooblog - Blogging Platform

 A blogging platform that allows users to share their thoughts with a clean and intuitive interface.
 Built using **React** for the front-end, **Express.js** for the back-end, and **MongoDB** as the database.

 ## Features

 - **User Authentication**: Sign up, login, and maintain session with JWT-based authentication.
-- **Profile Management**: View and edit your own personal profile.
+- **Profile Management**: View your own personal profile.
 - **Blogging**:
   - Create new blogs.
   - Edit and delete existing blogs.